aspose-words/Aspose.Words-API-References/english/net/aspose.words/section/section/_index.md

 ### Remarks

-When the section is created, it belongs to the specified document, but is not yet part of the document and ParentNode is null.To include Section into a document use Document.InsertAfter, Document.InsertBefore or Sections.Add and Section.Insert methods.
+When the section is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.

+To include Section into a document use Document.InsertAfter, Document.InsertBefore or Sections.Add and Section.Insert methods.

 ### Examples